hosua/CPP-Cards/README.md

 - Make War game

 KNOWN BUGS:
-- When in "WAR", if either player is out of cards in their main hand, a segmentation fault occurs.
+- When in "WAR", if either player is out of cards in their main hand, a segmentation fault occurs. <- Potentially fixed needs testing
+- When there is two consecutive "WARS", the game gets stuck in a softlock.
+(The first card remains the first card so the war continues forever)A <- Potentially fixed needs testing
+- War loops infinitely when the game is over (Did not implement "start new game" yet)

 You can test and see some basic implementations of the engine by compiling and running ``test.cpp``, and reading through its source code.
 It goes over the function overloading and the use of most of the available functions.